prody/ProDy/docs/devel/website.rst

 ProDy online documentation will contain these files as well as tutorial pages in HTML format.

-You can then copy files over to the
+You can then copy files over to the main ProDy-Website directory to have them incorporated into the main prody website.